21 Colorado Fintech Companies Changing How We Manage, Make and Spend Money

 While Colorado isn’t exactly Wall Street, we do have our fair share of fintech companies helping consumers and businesses manage, make and even spend their money.
-Here are nine Colorado players — some new, some old — to keep an eye on:
+Here are a handful of Colorado fintech players — some new, some old — to keep an eye on:

 Renewable energy is the future, and Wunder Capital is helping lead the way with an online investment and solar project management portal that provides businesses, nonprofits and community solar projects with the financing they need — and giving investors the opportunity to put their money behind initiatives they believe in.